-Office of Justice Programs National Institute of Justice OMB No. 1121-0329 Approval Expires 07/31/2016
+U.S. Department of Justice Office of Justice Programs National Institute of Justice OMB No. 1121-0329 Approval Expires 07/31/2016

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding for a nationally representative, longitudinal study examining trajectories of risk for, experiences with, and recovery after experiencing violence and victimization among college-aged individuals.
-This program furthers the Department's mission by sponsoring research that provides objective, independent knowledge and tools to meet the challenges of crime and criminal justice, particularly at the State and local levels.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding investigator-initiated research and evaluation related to reducing firearms violence and understanding the causes and effects of firearms violence.
+This solicitation aims to strengthen our knowledge base and improve public safety by producing findings with practical implications for reducing firearms violence.
+This solicitation is focused specifically on producing research related to intentional, interpersonal firearms violence.
+This program furthers the Department's mission by sponsoring research to provide objective, independent, evidence-based knowledge and tools to meet the challenges of crime and justice, particularly at the State and local levels.